IEEPA Tariff Refund Timeline: Key Dates Every Importer Should Know in 2026

 | Apr 20, 2026 | CAPE Phase 1 goes live in ACE Portal | Importers can begin filing declarations for qualifying entries |

-What this means for you: You can now submit CAPE declarations through ACE for unliquidated and recently liquidated entries.
+What this means for you: You can now submit CAPE declarations through ACE for unliquidated and recently liquidated entries, but you need to follow the April 13 rules around filer ownership, CSV format, protests, and other validation blockers.
 See our complete guide →

 Critical Deadlines You Need to Know